calroc/Thun/docs/with_sympy.rst

-Let’s try partial evaluation by hand and use a “stronger” thunk.
+Let's try partial evaluation by hand and use a "stronger" thunk.

 Caret underscoring indicates terms that form thunks.
 When an arg is unavailable for a computation we just postpone it until the arg becomes